Eclipse Data Analysis

 2. The second option is the GLOBE Advanced Data Access Tool.
 This allows you to filter by more than one protocol at a time, as well as for a range of dates.
 ADAT can be powerful, but also may be less intuitive than starting from the map as described above, so choose the tool that is best for your purposes.

 Because the eclipse is such a time-focused event, we have also been able to pull some data sets that might be useful for a variety of people, and could save time in accessing the data.
-See below for air temperature data sets pulled by state and country for the date of 8/21/2017.
-Files are in zipped folders unless noted, and can be downloaded as comma separated value (CSV) files, or Excel (XLSX) files, which preserves some formatting that may make them easier to work with.
+Click here for a page with downloadable files of data from the August 21st, 2017 event.